Everything We Know About Covid-19 Vaccine Boosters So Far

 Turn to your vaccine provider and ask about eligibility.
 As per The Department of Health and Human Services, providers that are enrolled in CDC Covid-19 Vaccination Program should make the Pfizer booster shots available to those in eligible groups.
 Another resource to consider is vaccines.gov, which allows you to select a vaccine, and type in your zip code to see providers near you.

 Pfizer, one company behind a currently approved vaccine for individuals 12 years of age and older, shared on its website that in its studies of the Pfizer-BioNTech Covid-19 vaccine (BNT 162b2) in several hundred cases, it appeared effective for at least six months.
 And Pfizer updated on its website that the company shared with the U.S. FDA data which could support the potential use of a booster, eight to nine months following the second dose.
-The company has shared that research is ongoing into the possibility of using boosters to potentially renew protections or potentially offer protections from variants.
-Moderna shared that the company is also studying the possibility of boosters for those already vaccinated, and the effectiveness of its vaccine against threatening variants.
-And also Moderna recently shared promising statements surrounding boosters.
+The company had shared new of their ongoing research into the possibility of using boosters to potentially renew protections or potentially offer protections from variants.
+Moderna had shared that the company was also studying the possibility of boosters for those already vaccinated, and the effectiveness of its vaccine against threatening variants.

 Where Do We Stand In The U.S. Right Now?